Andrew-Philpott/JobBoard/README.md

-# Parcels
+# Job Board

-#### App to calculate shipping estimates, Current Version: 03.10.2020
+#### App to post job listings, Current Version: 03.10.2020

 #### By Jack Dunning and Andrew Philpott

 ## Description

-Project for Epicodus to practice the MVC format that calculates the estimated shipping cost based on weight and height the user gives.
+Project for Epicodus to practice the MVC format that allows a user to post a job listing to a virtual job board.
+The job listing requires you to enter a title and description for the job aswell as contact information.

 ## Setup/Installation Requirements

 - Clone the repo to your desktop
-- From the root folder \$ cd MadLibs
+- From the root folder \$ cd JobBoard
 - \$ dotnet restore
 - \$ dotnet run
 - The app should host on http://localhost:5000